Oykunle/afrikunle-starter-monorepo/README.md

 If you believe coding should be accessible to everyone — join the mission to bring programming education in every language.

+🤖 **Built with AI Collaboration**

+Afrikunle was developed with the help of modern AI tools (including GPT-5) — used for code generation, architecture design, and multilingual content planning.
+Oye believes AI should **empower human creativity**, not replace it.

 © 2025 Afrikunle Project — Built with ❤️ by Oye